-- 8. HOV Lane: Special designated widths of pavement marked to provide travel lanes for high occupancy vehicles (HOV).
-They may be directly adjacent to other travel lanes or separated. - 9.
+- 8. Freeways: Divided arterial highways, with full control of access.
+Movement of traffic free of interference and conflicts is of primary importance.
+Essential elements include medians, grade separations, interchanges, and, in some cases, collector-distributor roads and frontage roads.
+Freeways include Interstate, toll road and expressway systems.
+May be classified as urban or rural. - 9.
+High Speed: Descriptive term used to summarize all conditions governing the selection of Design Speeds 50 mph and greater. - 10.
+HOV Lane: Special designated widths of pavement marked to provide travel lanes for high occupancy vehicles (HOV).
+They may be directly adjacent to other travel lanes or separated. - 11.
 Local Roads: Routes which provide high access to abutting property, low average traffic volumes, short average trip lengths and on which through traffic movements are not of primary importance.
-Local roads include minor county roads, minor urban and suburban subdivision streets, and graded or unimproved roads. - 10.
-Low Speed: Descriptive term used to summarize all conditions governing the selection of Design Speed of less than 50 mph. - 11.
+Local roads include minor county roads, minor urban and suburban subdivision streets, and graded or unimproved roads. - 12.
+Low Speed: Descriptive term used to summarize all conditions governing the selection of Design Speed of less than 50 mph. - 13.
 Low Volume and High Volume: Descriptive terms used to describe certain operating characteristics and driver expectancy on highways.
 Criteria for some elements are selected according to these qualifying controls.
-Standards for these controls are given in the table following this section. - 12.
+Standards for these controls are given in the table following this section. - 14.
+Pedestrian Way: A space for pedestrian travel separated from traffic lanes.
+Sidewalks, shared use paths, footpaths and shoulders are considered to be pedestrian ways.
+However, footpaths and shoulders are not accessible facilities, since they lack specific improvements or provisions to accommodate or encourage walking. - 15.
 Ramp: A turning roadway that connects two or more legs at an interchange.
 The components of a ramp are a terminal at each leg and a connecting road.
-The geometry of the connecting road usually involves some curvature and a grade. - 13.
+The geometry of the connecting road usually involves some curvature and a grade. - 16.
 Roadway: The portion of a highway, including shoulders, for vehicular use.
-A divided highway has two or more roadways. - 14.
+A divided highway has two or more roadways. - 17.
 Rural Areas: Places outside the boundaries of concentrated populations that accommodate higher speeds, longer trip lengths and freedom of movement, and are relatively free of street and highway networks.
-Rural environments are surroundings of similar characteristics. - 15.
-Strategic Intermodal System (SIS): A transportation system comprised of facilities and services of statewide and interregional significance, including appropriate components of all modes.
-The highway component includes all designated SIS Highway Corridors, Emerging SIS Highway Corridors, SIS Intermodal Connectors, and Emerging SIS Highway Intermodal Connectors. - 16.
-Streets: The local system which provides direct access to residential neighborhoods and business districts, connects these areas to the higher order road systems and offers the highest access to abutting property; sometimes deliberately discouraging through-traffic movement and high speeds.
+Rural environments are surroundings of similar characteristics.